← home

 SSH features local port forwarding, also known as tunneling.
 It allows you to specify a port on your local machine such that connections to that port are forwarded to a given host and port via the remote machine.
 Data you send to the local port are passed through the encrypted SSH tunnel to the remote machine and then sent by the remote machine to the destination you specify.
 This is useful for getting access to a service behind a firewall from your local machine:

-ssh -L <localhost port>:<destination host>:<destination port> <user>@<remote host>
+ssh -L <local port>:<destination host>:<destination port> <user>@<remote host>

 Remote port forwarding